imranakhan/Git-Cheatsheet/README.md

 git push --force-with-lease   (to prevent overwriting other peoples commit with --force)

+# To un-commit changes that were just commited and keep changes
+git reset --soft HEAD~1

+# To un-commit 1 commit changes that were recently commited and discard changes (Dangerous command, will lose all changes in commit)
+git reset --hard HEAD~1

 # To un commit changes from last 3 commits and create one new commit
 git reset --soft HEAD~3